 The Provost's Office provides funding for the Faculty Diversity Initiatives (FDI) Program to increase the culture of racial and ethnic diversity at OSU and to promote positive changes to the academic climate at OSU.
 A component of these initiatives is designed to advance inclusiveness in graduate education, to enrich the academic environment by embracing a broad range of perspectives, and to prepare students with career objectives in university teaching and research for their future roles in diverse university settings.
-The Graduate School is pleased to invite nominations for the 2016-17 Diversity Advancement Pipeline Fellowship program.
+The Graduate School is pleased to invite nominations for the 2018-19 Diversity Advancement Pipeline Fellowship program.
 Departments and programs may submit only one nomination for this award.

 Graduate students are the pipeline to the future professoriate.
 This program is intended to create support opportunities which enhance campus efforts to recruit and retain meritorious domestic graduate students from divergent and/or nontraditional backgrounds who have an expressed interest in a career in university teaching and/or research.
 The fellowship, in combination with its matching component, is designed to provide a financial foundation sufficient to support academic success and degree completion.

 Nominees must meet all of the following criteria:

 - meritorious academic achievement and leadership potential as reflected in grade point average, GRE or other test scores, publications, presentations, awards/honors, and/or other professional activity; and